Decisions made by the Press Ombudsman are accessible on the Press Ombudsman’s part of the website, here.

-• that there has been an error in procedure;
+(a) that there has been an error in procedure, and/or

-• that significant new information is available that could not have been or was not made available to the Press Ombudsman before he made his decision;
+(b) that significant new information is available that could not have been or was not made before the decision was made, and/or

-• that there has been an error in the Press Ombudsman’s application of the Principles of the Code of Practice.
+(c) that there has been an error in the application of the Code of Practice.